- Contact Us

-Gurudev Siyag was born into a poor peasant family in Palana, a small village with a typical agrarian backdrop 25 km to the north of the city of Bikaner, on November 24, 1926.
+Pujya Gurudev Ramlal ji Siyag was born into a poor peasant family in Palana, a small village with a typical agrarian backdrop 25 km to the north of the city of Bikaner, on November 24, 1926.
 Gurudev’s childhood was marked by an intense struggle for survival — made more difficult by the sudden demise of his father when he was barely 3 years old.
 As there was no one else in his family to take care of him while his mother was at work, Gurudev had to be shifted to a local orphanage during this period.

 Gayatri, the Goddess of cosmic light, alone could rescue him from the clutches of death, he was told.
 He was advised to perform a Havan — lighting of a sacred fire — and to chant the Gayatri Mantra daily every morning.
 For the invocation to be complete and offer him the divine protective shield, he was told, he would have to conduct the ritual until he had finished chanting the mantra 125,000 times.

 In the October of 1968, Gurudev began the ritual in earnest during Navratri, a 9-day festival, dedicated to the feminine divine Shakti.
 He would rise in the wee hours of morning every day and chant the sacred Gayatri Mantra over Havan for a couple of hours before getting ready to go to the office.
 The pressure of illogical panic that had seized was so intense that he performed the daily ritual with utmost sincerity and concentration.

 The day he finished the ritual, Gurudev went to bed that night thinking he would wake up during the normal morning hour the next day now that he was through with the arduous Gayatri worship.
 However, having got used to rising early, he woke up in the wee hours next morning.
 Just as he opened his eyes and sat up in the bed, he felt the inside of his body light up with an immensely bright white light.